-In addition to the progress students make in their learning, our Trust Spiritual, Moral, Social and Cultural (SMSC) programme is now fully embedded in every aspect of school life and demonstrates how well we support and promote British values.
+It has been even more important in this academic year, during the COVID-19 pandemic and lockdown period that, in addition to the progress students make in their learning, the Trust's PSHE and Spiritual, Moral, Social and Cultural (SMSC) programmes are fully embedded in every aspect of school life and demonstrates how well we support and promote British values and support health and wellbeing.
 Both schools are outward looking and have a strong emphasis on preparing students to be responsible citizens as they progress through the school and beyond.